ibuziuk/cordova-mega-demo/README.txt

 presuming you have an android 2.2+ device attached, or an emulator either run or defined as the default target, run the build thusly:

 $> mvn clean install

+the android-maven-plugin can control a lot of operations on either a connected device or a running emulator, details on its operation can be found here: http://code.google.com/p/maven-android-plugin/

 ---------------------------